Explore resources relevant to topics such as course curricula, music lessons, facilities, and more!

 Card Swipe Access:

-If you are experiencing card swipe access issues, please email firstname.lastname@example.org with a note that includes the 6-digit number on the back of your CWRU ID card.
+Please make sure to request card swipe access to the CIM building.
+Note that you will need to provide the 6-digit number on the back of your CWRU ID card.